 • 30 years teaching at the University of Toronto; currently Assistant Professor, Department of Occupational Science and Occupational Therapy, Temerty Faculty of Medicine, University of Toronto.

 • Previously 11 years at The Toronto General Hospital in the Department of Psychiatry – Coordinator of the Group Therapy Program, and the Group Psychotherapy Training Program.

-• Particular interest in group processes within the context of inter-professional education, student mental health, mentorship, curriculum development as well as community activism.
+• Particular interest in inter-professional education, student mental health, mentorship, curriculum development and the application of theory to clinical practice.

-• Trained in Nursing, Counseling Psychology, Group Psychotherapy, Educational Development, and Visual Arts.
+• Trained in Nursing, Counselling Psychology, Group Psychotherapy, Educational Development, and Visual Arts.

 • Current inter-professional program development for health care and community service providers in the areas of mental health, HIV awareness, harm reduction, trauma informed care and long-term care.